graeme-a-stewart/cpp-concurrency/doc/06-TBBPipelinesGraphs.md

     }
 ```

-In the above case the first filter is `InputFunc`, which is
+In the above case the first filter is `DataReader`, which is
 instantiated with an input file pointer.
 The next filter is
-`TransformationFunc` and then finally the last filter is `OutputFunc`,
+`Transform` and then finally the last filter is `DaraWriter`,
 which is also instantiated with a file pointer.

 Note that we read the input file serially and in order, doing the same